AJMansfield/Intelligence-Core-Public/ag7.md

 --------

+Brenda Hill read through the email one more time, hoping she might've misread it the previous few hundred times she'd gone over it in the last week.

 This was crazy.
 This was the sort of shadow government bullsh\*t you'd see on the X-files.
 This was the sort of thing you'd expect from sci-fi movie villains.